attractivechaos/kann/doc/01dev.md

 As we see here, gradients update also involes matrix product and thus can be calculated with the GEMM routine from [BLAS][blas].
-KANN more often uses matrix product with the second matrix transposed (see [below](#conventions-on-the-shapes-of-n-d-arrays)).
+KANN more often uses matrix product with the second matrix transposed.
 The backprop rule becomes:
 <!--
 {\bf Y}={\bf X}\cdot{\bf W}^\intercal,
 \hspace{1em}\frac{\partial F}{\partial {\bf X}}\gets\frac{\partial F}{\partial {\bf Y}}\cdot {\bf W},